cyrus28214/ADS-search-engine/README.md

 ./tests <test_case_name>
 ```

-You can checkout `CMakeLists.txt` to kown the test case names.
+See `CMakeLists.txt` to checkout the test case names.

 ## Reference List